 Articles & Chapters

 Allendorf, Keera.
-Online Access 2016.
+Forthcoming.
 "Conflict and Compatibility?
 Developmental Idealism and Gendered Differences in Marital Choice."
 Journal of Marriage and Family.

 Allendorf, Keera, and Roshan K. Pandian.
-Online Access 2016.
+Forthcoming.
 "The Decline of Arranged Marriage?
 Marital Change and Continuity in India."
 Population and Development Review.